squid-cache/squid-cache.github.io/Features/IPv6.rst

  * DNS works best and fastest through the internal resolver built into squid.
 Check that your configure options do not disable it.

- * IPv6 links still commonly have some tunnel lag.
+ * IPv6 links still may have some tunnel lag.
 Squid can benefit most from a fast link, so test the various tunnel methods and brokers available for speed.
 This is a good idea in general for your IPv6 experience.
+Go with native routing as soon as your upstream can supply it.

  * A single listening port '''SquidConf:http_port 3128''' is less resource hungry than one for each IPv4 and IPv6.
 Also, its fully compatible with IPv6 auto-configuration.

- * Splitting the listening ports on input mode however (standard, tproxy, intercept, accel) is better than mixing two modes on one port.
+ * Splitting the listening ports on input mode (standard, tproxy, intercept, accel) is better than mixing two modes on one port.
+The most current Squid now require this splitting.

  * Squid can already cope with bad or inaccessible IPs.
-This can be improved by tuning the SquidConf:connect_timeout down to a few seconds.
+This can be improved by tuning the SquidConf:connect_timeout and SquidConf:dns_timeout down to a few seconds.

 == Trouble Shooting IPv6 ==
 === Squid builds with IPv6 but it won't listen for IPv6 requests. ===